ticofab/ActorDemo/README.md

 Actor Demo
 ======================

-Simple app to show the basics of Actor Supervision using Akka & Scala.
-A counter actor increments value when told to and fails if the increment is too big, and this triggers its supervisor to restart it.
+A couple of exampls apps to showcase the power of Actor Programming using Akka & Scala.
+The apps show:

+* Asynchronous messaging
+* Actor Supervision
+* Bounding latency with a Circuit Breaker

 License
 --------